bvbohnen/x4-projects/extensions/sn_mod_support_apis/change_logs/hotkey_api.md

   - Moved custom hotkeys to SirNukes' Hotkey Collection.
   - Fixed menu not showing in new games that don't yet have hotkeys set up.
   - Fixed problem with key remap and deletion remembering the old key.
+* 1.2
+  - Added $echo support for callbacks.